ayesharustgi-delphix/mongo-plugin/docs/docs/Troubleshooting.md

 Instance Logs
 ----------------

+- Mongo Instance logs are located at DSOURCE_MOUNT_PATH/logs  ( for dSource )
-Mongo Instance logs are located at < delphix_mount_point >/logs
+- Mongo Instance logs are located at VDB_MOUNT_PATH/logs  ( for VDB )
-Delphix logs names are in format dlpx.sNmM.port.mongod.log where
+- Delphix logs names are in format dlpx.sNmM.port.mongod.log where
     N = 0,1,2,3,... [ Shard Number ]  [ Always 0 for any non-sharded implementation ]
     M = 0,1 OR 2 [ Member Number ]
     port = port number of mongo instance.

+**Note** : Most of the mongo related errors are always hidden in logfile for the mongo instance.
+Please examine logs under DSOURCE_MOUNT_PATH/logs and VDB_MOUNT_PATH/logs for further investigation.